THE EDMEADES STORY

 In 1988, Edmeades was purchased by Jess Jackson, making it one of the first wineries to join the Jackson Family Wines portfolio.
-Winemaker Ben Salazar, who had previously worked at Carmel Road and La Crema, became chief winemaker in 2012.
+Continuing the tradition, and making high quality Mendocino Zinfandels, Dave Ready became chief winemaker in 2017.

 History of the Region

 The Pomos and other Native American tribes settled coastal Mendocino thousands of years ago.
 The first Europeans to explore the region were 16th century Spaniards.
 A burgeoning lumber industry brought large numbers of settlers in the 1800s, with Mendocino being declared one of the new state of California’s first counties, in 1850.
 But this resulted also in chopping down most of the Old Growth Redwoods.